tidev/pulsar-titanium/README.md

 #### Build

 The build select button executes and provides selections of the build command.
-Depending on the target platform selected, the drop-down will display options for the `appc run` command:
+Depending on the target platform selected, the drop-down will display options for the `ti build` command:

 <img src="https://user-images.githubusercontent.com/2697821/33169524-ed2b85ca-d03c-11e7-881e-4eb9e301649d.png" width="109px" alt="Build command select" />

 * Run: Build and run the app on selected simulator/emulator or device
 * Ad-Hoc: (iOS only) build and package the app for Ad-Hoc distribution using selected code signing
 * Publish: Build and package the app for distribution through the App Store or Google Play using selected code signing or keystore credentials
-* Custom: Execute `appc run -d <project_dir>` with custom arguments
+* Custom: Execute `ti build -d <project_dir>` with custom arguments

 #### Console

 <img src="https://user-images.githubusercontent.com/2697821/33169526-ed531cf2-d03c-11e7-8d08-5657f691aca2.png" width="876px" alt="Build command select" />

 The console displays debug logging during the build and run.
-The log level is passed to the `appc run` comand so selecting the log level does not alter output from the currently executing command.
+The log level is passed to the `ti build` command so selecting the log level does not alter output from the currently executing command.
 There are options to automatically scroll the console to the latest message and to open it when a build is initiated.

 **By default the executing command is displayed in the console to aid debugging.
 This can be disabled in the package settings.**